ahauser31/vim-latex-live-preview/README.md

 This plugin provides a live preview of the output PDF of your LaTeX file.
 The display of the output PDF file will be updated lively as you type (just hold the cursor and you will see the PDF file updated).
 Currently, vim-latex-live-preview only support UNIX-like systems.

-[Please let me know if you have any suggestions.](.github/CONTRIBUTING.md)
+This fork includes several changes for usage of the plugin on macOs, specifically for using the viewer Skim.
+If you are not using macOS / Skim, please stick to the main branch by xuhdev.

 Table of Contents
 -----------------